loopbackio/loopback.io/pages/en/lb3/Environment-specific-configuration.md

 ## Getting values from environment variables

-You can easily set an environment variable when you run an application.
+You can easily get the value of an environment variable in an application.
 The command you use depends on your operating system.

 ### MacOS and Linux